alexhaydock/pinewall/README.md

 * Raspberry Pi 4 / Compute Module 4
   * This is the main target platform, as it's what I actively deploy.
 This is where you can expect development, support, and prompt fixes for issues.
   * I will likely try and support new Pi revisions as they release, but nothing before the Pi 4 will be supported as previous revsions do not use a proper ethernet controller and are not capable of routing at gigabit speeds.
+* Raspberry Pi 5
+  * As of Dec 2023, I am shipping the unified `linux-rpi` kernel package that Alpine 3.19 uses, which should support both the Pi 4 and Pi 5.
+  * I do not have a Pi 5 (yet), so I haven't been able to test the image on it, but in theory it should be supported just as well as the Pi 4.
 * Generic x86_64 PC
   * Supported only on a best-effort basis and no longer automatically built by the GitLab CI processes.